CoDeKu-Labs/SingularSource/README.md

 ## Why SingularSource?

 In the vast and ever-evolving world of DevOps, finding accurate and concise information can be overwhelming.
-With thousands of articles, tutorials, and opinions available online, it can be challenging to determine where to start and what to follow. **SingularSource** aims to solve this problem by offering:
+With thousands of articles, tutorials, and opinions available online, it can be challenging to determine **_where to start and what to follow_**. **SingularSource** aims to solve this problem by offering:

 - **Curated Content:** Carefully selected and consolidated information from the most credible sources.
 - **Community Collaboration:** Contributions from the community, reviewed by industry experts to ensure accuracy and relevance.